Gas detector: Semiconductor

-Semiconductor sensors, also known as metal–oxide–semiconductor (MOS) sensors, detect gases by a chemical reaction that takes place when the gas comes in direct contact with the sensor.
-Tin dioxide is the most common material used in semiconductor sensors, and the electrical resistance in the sensor is decreased when it comes in contact with the monitored gas.
-The resistance of the tin dioxide is typically around 50 kΩ in air but can drop to around 3.5 kΩ in the presence of 1% methane.
-This change in resistance is used to calculate the gas concentration.
-Semiconductor sensors are commonly used to detect hydrogen, oxygen, alcohol vapor, and harmful gases such as carbon monoxide.
-One of the most common uses for semiconductor sensors is in carbon monoxide sensors.
+Semiconductor gas sensors, most commonly metal–oxide–semiconductor (MOS) sensors, detect gases by a chemical reaction that takes place when the gas comes in direct contact with the surface of the sensing element, which is usually heated to temperatures between 200 °C and 500 °C. Tin dioxide is the most common material used in semiconductor gas sensors, and the electrical resistance in the sensor is decreased when it comes in contact with the monitored gas.
+The resistance of the tin dioxide layer, typically in the range of 10 to 500 kΩ in air, can drop to a small fraction of this value in the presence of a reducing gas.
+This change in resistance (often together with signals of other sensors, e.g. humidity sensor values, for cross-sensitivity compensation) is used to calculate the gas concentration.
+Semiconductor gas sensors are commonly used to detect hydrogen, alcohol vapor, and harmful gases such as carbon monoxide.
+One of the most common uses for semiconductor gas sensors is in carbon monoxide sensors.
 They are also used in breathalyzers.
-Because the sensor must come in contact with the gas to detect it, semiconductor sensors work over a smaller distance than infrared point or ultrasonic detectors.
+Because the sensor must come in contact with the gas to detect it, semiconductor gas sensors work over a smaller distance than infrared point or ultrasonic detectors.

 MOS sensors can detect different gases, such as carbon monoxide, sulfur dioxide, hydrogen sulfide, and ammonia.
 Since the 1990s, MOS sensors have become important environmental gas detectors.
-MOS sensors although very versatile, suffer from the problem of cross sensitivity with humidity.
-The cause for such behaviour has been attributed to interaction of hydroxyl ions with the oxide surface.
-Attempts have been made to reduce such interference using algorithmic optimizations.
+MOS sensors although very versatile, suffer from the problem of cross sensitivity with humidity and other gases.
+The cause for humidity cross-sensitivity has been attributed to interaction of hydroxyl ions with the oxide surface.
+Such interferences can be reduced using algorithmic optimizations and temperature-cycled operation.